karanpandyaa/Applied-Machine-Learning/README.md

 ## 3) [PDFs and Outliers](https://github.com/karanpandyaa/Applied-Machine-Learning/blob/main/PDFs%20and%20Outliers.pdf)

-In this project I explored methods to estimate probability functions and to robustly estimate statistics in the presence of corrupted or missing data.
+In this I explored methods to estimate probability functions and to robustly estimate statistics in the presence of corrupted or missing data.

 The aims of this were:
 - Be able to estimate probability functions using several methods: per-feature 1D histograms, clustering for joint histograms, and mixture of Gaussian models.
 - Be able to estimate statistics, such as mean, standard deviation, min, and max while being robust to data values that are incorrect or missing.

+## 4) Trees and MLPs

+In this I explored methods to add a penguin classification task to our repertoire and explore trees, ensemble, and MLPs.

+The aims of this were:
+Explore the impact of model complexity while applying regression trees, random forests, and boosted regression trees.
+-Get experience with training and applying MLPs
+-Gain exposure to using correct methodologies for learning rate selection and testing -Get practice analyzing features and selecting and designing models for open problems